Request an apprenticeship certificate - For an Apprenticeship Standard

 - or the apprentice’s training provider

-If the certificate has not been received after 15 working days, contact us.
+If the certificate has not been received after 15 working days, please contact us.

-Royal Mail are responsible for the delivery of certificates, the service is on a 48hour tracked delivery service, a signature is no longer required.
+Royal Mail are responsible for the delivery of certificates, the service is a 48 hour tracked delivery service with no requirement for a signature upon delivery.

 Cannot find an apprentice

-We check the apprentice’s details you enter to request the certificate against the information on the training provider’s individualised learner record (ILR).
-If you cannot find an apprentice on the portal, check that their details are correct with the training provider.
+We check the apprentice’s details that are entered on the request for the certificate against the information on the training provider’s individualised learner record (ILR).
+If the EPAO cannot find an apprentice on the portal, please check that their details are correct with the training provider.

 - name